 EnteraGamTM is a new prescription medical food product to help people manage ongoing problems with chronic loose and frequent stools (diarrhea).
 Medical foods are required to be used under physician supervision as part of ongoing medical care for a specific condition or disease.

-EnteraGam is indicated for the clinical dietary management of intestinal disease (enteropathy) in patients who, because of therapeutic or chronic medical needs, have limited or impaired capacity to ingest, digest, absorb, or metabolize ordinary foodstuffs or certain nutrients.
+EnteraGam is manufactured and distributed by Entera Health, Inc. It is indicated for the clinical dietary management of intestinal disease (enteropathy) in patients who, because of therapeutic or chronic medical needs, have limited or impaired capacity to ingest, digest, absorb, or metabolize ordinary foodstuffs or certain nutrients.

 The main ingredient in EnteraGam is a specially formulated protein preparation that consists of more than 50 percent of immunoglobulin (molecules involved with immune function).
 This ingredient, SBI (serum-derived bovine immunoglobulin/protein isolate), is made up of beef serum proteins.
 The proteins in SBI remain in the intestine and are not absorbed whole.